 The Republic of Uganda has a total land area of about 241,038 squared kilometers (about 43,938 sq km of which is covered by water).
 Just about 34.3% of this total land area remains arable (land good for farming).

-The Republic of Uganda has an estimated population of 48 million people with the population growth rate hovering around 3.31%.
+The Republic of Uganda has an estimated population of 50 million people with the population growth rate hovering around 3.31%.
 Almost half (about 46.5%) of Uganda's population is under the age of 15.
-The Ages 15 to 64 group makes up about 51.54% of the total population while seniors (ages 65+) form the remain remaining fraction (about 1.96%) of the population.
+The Ages 15 to 64 group makes up about 51.54% of the total population while seniors (ages 65+) form the remaining fraction (about 1.96%) of the population.

 About 25.6% of Uganda's population lives in urban areas in major cities and towns such as Kampala the capital.
 Kampala's metropolitan area is home to about 3.5 million people.
 Other popular cities and towns such as Nansana, Kira, Ssabagabo, Mbarara, Mukono, Njeru, Gulu, Lugazi, Masaka, Kasese, Hoima, Lira, Mityana, Mubende, Entebbe, Jinja, Masindi and Kitgum also contain significant portions of the population.

 English and Swahili are the two official languages spoken in Uganda today.
 Apart from these two, the Republic of Uganda has about forty-three other living languages.
-For example, Ganda or Luganda (the most widely used of the Niger-Congo languages, is also the language used most often in Kampala the capital), other Niger-Congo languages, Nilo-Saharan languages, Arabic, etc. are written and spoken in Uganda today.
+For example, Ganda or Luganda (the most widely used of the Niger-Congo languages, is also the language used most often in Kampala the capital), other Niger-Congo languages, Nilo-Saharan languages, Arabic, etc. are also written and spoken in Uganda today.

 The Republic of Uganda, just like its neighboring countries, is blessed with abundance of natural resources such as arable land, gold, copper, cobalt, hydropower, limestone and salt.
 However, despite the abundance of natural and human resources, the Republic of Uganda is crippled by so many political, socio-economic and developmental challenges.